harishsundar1995/flowdocs/CONTRIBUTING.md

 ## 🙏 Recognition

 All contributors will be recognized in our README and release notes.
-Thank you for making AI Docu-Flow better!
+Thank you for making FlowDocs better!

 ---